Uksa007/esphome-jk-bms-can/README.md

 ESPHome component to monitor a Jikong Battery Management System (JK-BMS) via RS485 or BLE

+## Note this has code been depricated if favour of [Hardware interface kits](https://github.com/Uksa007/esphome-jk-bms-can/discussions/16)
+This has resulted as I spent all my time trying to help people build hardware with little to no electronics experience, and then configuring and compiling the firmware was not easy for most.
+Most want it all with support for nothing.
+I no longer have the time.

+The solution is I supply the hardware kit configured how you want, plug and play, you end up with a quality product as opposed to modules connected with dupont connectors which were unreliable at best.

 ## This fork supports CAN bus communication with inverters supporting the CANBUS Protocol compatible with Pylontech V1.3 and Goodwe V1.5.
 Note Pylontech uses 15s/48v Goodwe uses 16s/51.2v @3.2v/cell nominal.
 Other battery profiles that utilise the pylonton/goodwe protocol with differnt cell counts may also work, eg Alpha Ess Smile, BYD Battery-Box LV Flex Lite